 To accommodate working professionals, the Special Education for Teachers program offers courses that meet on weeknights at DePaul's Lincoln Park campus, online or a hybrid online/on-campus format.
 In addition, the program's schedule is flexible, allowing students to attend full-time or part-time as their professional and personal schedules allow.

-The Special Education for Teachers program includes 52 quarter hours of coursework in Social and Cultural Foundations in Education and Special Education.
+The Special Education for Teachers program includes 52 quarter hours of coursework in Literacy and Specialized Instruction and Social and Cultural Foundations in Education.
 Candidates must complete two summer field-based practicums.

 In addition to these requirements, students who opt to earn the MA must complete one additional four-quarter hour course that requires a thesis and oral defense (56 quarter hours in total.)